Internal Audit Charter (NMSU Policy 2.11)

 - The chief audit executive serves as an ex officio member of the Administrative Council [1.05.50].

 F. Reporting Structure.
-In order to maintain independence, the staff of the Office of Audit Services report to the chief audit executive (CAE), who reports administratively to the university president and functionally to the Board of Regents.
+In order to maintain independence, the staff of the Office of Audit Services report to the chief audit executive (CAE), who reports administratively to the Chancellor and functionally to the Board of Regents.
 The CAE shall meet with the Board’s Audit Subcommittee periodically, as outlined in the Audit Subcommittee Charter and will present an annual report on the activities and operations of the department.

 G. Scheduling Audit Projects and Reporting Results.
 With the exception of emergency audits and those requiring an element of surprise, audit clients will receive advance notice of planned audits and the Office of Audit Services staff will make reasonable efforts to accommodate client needs in terms of scheduling.